Analytical solutions for optimal photon absorption into inhomogeneous spin memories: One step, direct photon absorption

 \subsection{Gaussian pulse shape}

 Finally, we investigate a widely used case when $f(t)$ is a Gaussian function, which can benefit from favourable bandwidth considerations \cite{Bertet2020}:

-where $\nicefrac{1}{\kappa_g}$ is the standard deviation of the pulse.
-If $t_0 \gg \nicefrac{1}{\kappa_g}$, then it is immediate that $\int^\infty_0\, dt |f(t)|^2=\kappa$.
+where $1/\kappa_g$ is the standard deviation of the pulse.
+If $t_0 \gg 1/\kappa_g$, then it is immediate that $\int^\infty_0\, dt |f(t)|^2=\kappa$.
 We substitute \eqref{eq:f1stepGauss} into Eq.~\eqref{eq:onestepspin} with both conditions $T > t_0$ and being fulfilled.
 The latter condition is necessary for the approximation, where all $\Delta$-independent exponential terms are considered to be zero.
-Based on this, the excitation probability $P_s$ of the spin ensemble is obtained as before by replacing the summation over the spins with an integral involving the joint distribution $p_1(\Delta)p_2(g)$ and yields
+Based on this, the excitation probability $P_{s,\alpha}=\alpha^2P_s$ of the spin ensemble is obtained as before by replacing the summation over the spins with an integral involving the joint distribution $p_1(\Delta)p_2(g)$.
+Then, we have

 In the first step, we investigate the width of the Gaussian and find numerically that optimal scenarios occur when the bandwidth $\kappa_g$ is as small as possible, see Fig. \ref{fig:Gauss}.
-In this figure, it is also demonstrated that perfect excitations are achieved for different decay rates of the cavity as a function of the ensemble-coupling $g_{\text{ens}}$.
-The repulsive behavior of excitation probability $P_s$ as a function of $g_{\text{ens}}$ is similar to the previous cases of the one-step protocol.
-The duration of the process depends on the standard deviation of the pulse $\sigma_g=\nicefrac{1}{\kappa_g}$ and the condition in \eqref{eq:Gausscond}.
+In this figure, it is also demonstrated that good excitations are achieved for different decay rates of the cavity as a function of the ensemble-coupling $g_{\text{ens}}$.
+The repulsive behaviour of $P_s$ as a function of $g_{\text{ens}}$ is similar to the previous cases of the one-step protocol.
+The duration of the process depends on the standard deviation of the pulse $\sigma_g=1/\kappa_g$ and the condition in \eqref{eq:Gausscond}.
 First, $t_0 > 3 \sigma_g$ and $T>6 \sigma_g$ have to be valid such that the integration over time covers almost the whole pulse.
-In the case of $\nicefrac{\kappa_g}{2} \pi= 50$ kHz, $\nicefrac{\kappa}{2} \pi=0.5$ MHz, $\nicefrac{g_{\text{ens}}}{2} \pi=1$MHz, and $\nicefrac{w}{2\pi} = 10$ MHz, we obtain $T>161.8\mu$s provided that $e^{-5} \approx 0$.
-Thus, perfect excitation is possible at the expense of an increase in the duration of the protocol.
+In the case of $\kappa_g/2\pi= 50$ kHz, $\kappa/2 \pi=0.5$ MHz, $g_{\text{ens}}/2\pi=1$MHz, and $w/2\pi = 10$ MHz, we obtain $T>161.8\mu$s provided that $e^{-5} \approx 0$.
+Thus, optimal excitation is possible at the expense of an increase in the duration of the protocol.
 This is much longer than the duration times obtained for the two-step protocol, see Fig. \ref{fig:twostep}, where this set of parameters yields $T>3.28\mu$s.
-This raises the question of how can one obtain perfect excitation for considerably shorter times, which will be discussed in the subsequent section devoted to numerical analysis.
+This raises the question of how can one obtain the best excitation scenario for considerably shorter times, which will be discussed in the subsequent section devoted to numerical analysis.